awwaiid/thelackthereof/content/Ernst Thoughts.md

 ## Data Type Implies View Type
 If the datatype is a short string, then we'll probably want a short text input field.
 If it is a date, we'll probably want a date-selector.
 If it is long text we'll want a textarea.
 At this low level the type in the Model has a nearly one-to-one correspondence with the type in the View.

 This abstraction can often continue without intervention at higher levels.
-Lists, tuples, and unions can be expressed in the View in a straightforward mannor.
+Lists, tuples, and unions can be expressed in the View in a straightforward manner.

 ## Problem: Multiple Views
-In MVC it is easy to have multiple views for a single model (or accross model objects).
+In MVC it is easy to have multiple views for a single model (or across model objects).
 How can this be done if the Model and View are merged?

 Here are some ideas:
 * Give the Model a sense of it's rendering context.